 Add wet ingredients

-- Add the wet ingredients into the dry ingredients and mix well.
+- Add 120 g (½ cups) pumpkin puree, 45 ml (3 tablespoon) maple syrup, 130 g (½ cups) peanut butter into the bowl and mix well.
 If you're finding it difficult to mix, add it to the microwave for 15 seconds.
 This will help loosen the peanut butter and allow the mixture to mix together easier.

 Shape